guilhermebueno6/DaSilva_Teves_Gahlehpardaz_Carrera_Campbell_FIP/README.md

 ![RHA Logo](images/marker.png)
 ## RHA Connection FIP.

-This is CMS streaming project
+This is the Aids Awareness Project.

 ## Getting Started
 Download repo, Add Database (db_fip) to Phpmyadmin and run npm run serve - Should output to Localhost:8080